For information, please contact our admissions staff. You can also phone +1-859-257-4997. We try to respond to email

 If you have questions, please send an email to email@example.com.

-If you have questions that you wish to direct to The Graduate School, please send an email to Vivian Bowling at email@example.com.
+If you have questions that you wish to direct to The Graduate School, please contact an admissions officer here.

 If you are an international student or wish to be considered for a teaching assistantship or a fellowship, we should have both parts of your application (both to The Graduate School and the department) by the following dates:

 - For the fall semester: online application and fee: March 15.
 All materials: April 1.

 - For the spring semester: online application and fee: August 15.
 All materials: September 1.

 - We only accept applications for the fall and spring semesters; admission is not granted for the summer sessions.

 If you are a domestic student not looking for financial support, we should have both parts of your application at least one month before your first semester starts.

 If you have been admitted to the Department of Computer Science but need to defer that admission to a later semester, inform The Graduate School by updating your application.
 If The Graduate School granted you a scholarship, it does not automatically renew that grant after you have deferred your admission.
 If you have been granted financial assistance by the Department of Computer Science, send an email to csgradpro.cs.uky.edu.
 We do not guarantee that the grant will still be in force when you arrive.

 Transfers among Departments and Programs